QuestPDF/QuestPDF-Documentation/docs/concepts/global-settings.md

 ## Using system fonts

 Decides whether the library should use the fonts installed in the operating system:
-- when this flag is **disabled**: only the bundled `Lato` family, files found in the [discovery paths](#font-discovery-paths), and fonts registered via the `FontManager` class are available.
+- when this flag is **disabled**: only the bundled `Lato` family, files found in the [discovery path](#font-discovery-path), and fonts registered via the `FontManager` class are available.
 This is the default behavior.
 - when this flag is **enabled**: system fonts are available as well.

 ```csharp